Society of the Friends of the Blacks: Political activities

 The political activities of the Friends of the Blacks included addresses to the National Assembly, for instance, speeches promoting the abolition of the slave trade were made in February and April 1790.
-Another address was delivered a few months later.La Révolution française et l'abolition de l'esclavage (1968) 7, p.
-245. Four months later, a discourse was presented concerning the violence in Saint Domingue, which had broken out in a struggle for rights by free people of color and slaves.La Révolution française et l'abolition de l'esclavage (1968) 8, p.
-90. In July 1791, Clavière addressed the National Assembly's commercial interests, discussing trade relations between France and its colonies.La Révolution française et l'abolition de l'esclavage (1968) 9, p.
-1.
+Another address was delivered a few months later.
+Four months later, a discourse was presented concerning the violence in Saint Domingue, which had broken out in a struggle for rights by free people of color and slaves.
+In July 1791, Clavière addressed the National Assembly's commercial interests, discussing trade relations between France and its colonies.

 The Society also directly appealed to government individuals such as Antoine Barnave, a member of the Committee on Colonies, and Jacques Necker, France's Controller-General of Finance.
 Although Necker acknowledged that slavery was inhumane, he would not sanction emancipation in French colonies unless the practice of slavery and the slave trade were halted simultaneously in every country.
 He believed that this was needed to maintain the existing economic balance among nations.
-In a 1789 letter the Society urged Necker to form a committee similar to the one in England, and expressed hopes that the actions of the English parliament might have a positive effect on the Estates-General.La Révolution française et l'abolition de l'esclavage (1968) 7, p.
-53. Other Society addresses denounced individuals in the colonies.
-One such incident occurred in 1791, when the Amis des Noirs responded to criticism written by pro-slaver Arthur Dillon, Député de la Martinique,La Révolution française et l'abolition de l'esclavage (1968) 8, p.
-173. and owner of a large plantation.
+In a 1789 letter, the Society urged Necker to form a committee similar to the one in Britain, and expressed hopes that debates over slavery in the British Parliament might have a positive effect on abolitionist sentiment in the Estates-General.
+Other Society addresses denounced individuals in the colonies.
+One such incident occurred in 1791, when the Amis des Noirs responded to criticism written by pro-slaver Arthur Dillon, Député de la Martinique, and owner of a large plantation.